kristapsdz/oconfigure/README.md

 `program_invocation_short_name`, or `getexecname()`.
 If none of these interfaces may be found, it will emit a compile-time error.

+## mkfifoat(2)

+Tests for [mkfifoat(2)](https://man.openbsd.org/mkfifoat.2), which does not exist on some systems (e.g., Mac OS X), and provides a compatibility function if not found.

+This is *not* a direct replacement, as the function is not atomic: it internally gets a reference to the current directory, changes into the "at" directory, runs the function, then returns to the prior current.

+## mknodat(2)

+Tests for [mknodat(2)](https://man.openbsd.org/mknodat.2), which does not exist on some systems (e.g., Mac OS X), and provides a compatibility function if not found.

+This is *not* a direct replacement, as the function is not atomic: it internally gets a reference to the current directory, changes into the "at" directory, runs the function, then returns to the prior current.

 ## readpassphrase(3)

 Tests for the [readpassphrase(3)](https://man.openbsd.org/readpassphrase.3)